SolidOS/solidos/README.md

 [Solid](https://solidproject.org) is developing into a booming ecosystem which involves: specifications 📃, tech stack 🛠, servers 💻 and apps 🕹.
 We, the SolidOS team, believe that this ecosystem needs also an Operating System.

 When you get a new phone, PC, or tablet, they usually come with an operating system that provides some basic functionality to just get started and be productive.
-And, more importantly, you can personalize your OS to your needs by installing apps and, manage content, and much more.
+And, more importantly, you can personalize your OS to your needs by installing apps and, managing content, and much more.

-Solid is not shiped with a piece of hardware (who knows, maybe in the future it will...).
+Solid is not shipped with a piece of hardware (who knows, maybe in the future it will...).
 For now, you get into the ecosystem once you create a WebID and provision your own personal data store (Pod) ([see getting started with Solid](https://solidproject.org/developers/tutorials/getting-started)).
-Immediately after getting your new Solid WebID and Pod space, SolidOS is helping you to navigate the Solid ecosytem.
+Immediately after getting your new Solid WebID and Pod space, SolidOS is helping you to navigate the Solid ecosystem.

 SolidOS is much more.
 SolidOS is showcasing the possibility of [Solid](https://solidproject.org) for the future, and we mean: